 Wall sit with overhead reach is a core exercise that is a little more challenging than it looks!
 Lean your back against a wall and walk your feet out slightly.
 Bend your knees a little bit.
 Press your lower back into the wall so your whole spine is in contact with the wall.
 Then alternate raising one arm at a time.

 The goal is to not let your back arch or leave the wall.
 You have to use your core muscles to keep your spine from arching.
-Try alternating for 20 reps for at least 2 sets.
+Alternate reaches for 10-20 repetitions for 2-3 sets.